rbundock/rbundock.github.io/_blog/fighting-for-the-uk-manufacturing-meeting-the-challenges-of-the-future.md

 To get a better understanding of the situation, we took a deep dive into two, recently published reports:

-- Fighting for the future of UK Manufacturing – An Industrial Strategy published by the Unite Manufacturing Combine
+- Fighting for the future of UK Manufacturing – An Industrial Strategy published by the Unite Manufacturing Combine.
 - Disrupting the Manufacturing Industry – A Breakdown on Startup Driven Innovation, published by StartUs Insights.

 While the first, in-depth publication, scrutinizes the industry from the trade unions, employees, and British economy perspective, the second one emphasizes particular types of technology associated with the industry.